Moumitha120104/Microservices-Communication-Using-RabbitMQ/README.md

 ## Project Description

-This project was developed as a part of the Semester 6 - Cloud Computing course at PES University.

 This project aims to develop an inventory management system using a microservices architecture.
 The system efficiently manages inventory items, tracks stock levels, and handles orders through independent and scalable microservices.
 RabbitMQ is utilized for inter-service communication, ensuring reliable message passing, and Docker is used for containerization, facilitating scalability, modularity, and ease of deployment.

 ## High Level Design